 What is the currency of Italy?

-The official currency in Italy is Euro since it is a European Union country that’s part of the Economic and Monetary Union.
+Those wondering what is the money in Italy should know that the official currency in Italy is Euro.
+It is a European Union country that's part of the Economic and Monetary Union.
 The banknotes of 5, 10, 20, 50, 100, 200, and 500 Euros are in use, as well as the coins of 1, 2, 5, 10, 20, 50 cents and 1 and 2 Euros.
-In case you’re wondering what was Italy's currency before the Euro, the answer is the Italian lira, which was replaced in 1999.
+In case you're interested in what was Italy's currency before the Euro, the answer is the Italian lira, which was replaced in 1999.

 Just as on the Italian mainland, the same money is used on the islands, thus the Sicilian currency is also Euro.